 \section{Abstract}

-Understanding treatment effect heterogeneity is vital to many scientific fields because often the same treatment affects different individuals differently.
+Understanding treatment effect heterogeneity is vital to many scientific fields because the same treatment may affect different individuals differently.
 Quantile regression provides a natural framework for modeling such heterogeneity.
 We propose a new method for inference on heterogeneous quantile treatment effects in the presence of high-dimensional covariates.
 Our estimator combines an $\ell_1$-penalized regression adjustment with a quantile-specific bias correction scheme based on rank scores.
-We study the theoretical properties of this estimator, including weak convergence of the heterogeneous quantile treatment effect process to a Gaussian process.
+We study the theoretical properties of this estimator, including weak convergence and semiparametric efficiency of the estimated heterogeneous quantile treatment effect process.
 We illustrate the finite-sample performance of our approach through simulations and an empirical example, dealing with the differential effect of statin usage for lowering low-density lipoprotein cholesterol levels for the Alzheimer's disease patients who participated in the UK Biobank study. \\~\\ \textbf {Keywords:} {Quantile Regression; Debiased Inference; High-dimensional Data; Semiparametric Efficiency; Causal Inference. }